 - Ante post bets are lost – or deemed a loser – should that horse not make the final line-up.
 Note: these are not classed as non-runners, they are losing bets which give the bookmakers a significant edge.

 - Ante post bets are always settled at the price taken at the time of placing the bet.
 The only time this doesn’t apply is if a particular bookmaker offers ‘Best Odds Guaranteed’.
-Most firms that offer this will do so on the daily racing and NOT ante post market.
+Most firms with that offer will do so on the daily racing and NOT ante post market.
 This means, should you take 10/1 and the horse drifts out to 14/1 on the day and wins – that ‘Best Odds Guaranteed’ bookmaker will pay you out at the higher odds.
 But, as mentioned, this will generally apply only to bets you’ve placed on the day of the Grand National.

 - Non-Runner, No Bet – Be careful here as only certain bookmakers offer this feature.
 Those that do they will generally only start offering it around 2-4 weeks before the actual race.
-Once they do the shift of power heads back in favour of the punter as any bets that are placed on horses that don’t go onto make the final 40 runners will be refunded back into your bookmaker accounts – always check the Ts&C’s though.
+Once they do the shift of powerheads back in favour of the punter as any bets that are placed on horses that don’t go onto make the final 40 runners will be refunded back into your bookmaker accounts – always check the terms though.
 On the downside though, once bookmakers offer ‘Non-Runner, No Bet’ you might notice slightly less value odds being offered.

-Just like your normal fixed odds bookmakers the leading betting exchanges will have a Grand National market that operates all-year-round.
+Just like your normal fixed odds bookmakers, the leading betting exchanges will have a Grand National market that operates all year round.

 Should you place a back bet on the exchanges on a horse that doesn’t win, you will not be refunded.
 However, don’t forget, that on the betting exchanges you can also lay horses, place a lay bet on that horse losing.
 This could now mean not even making the final 40 runners!
 If you fancied a horse wouldn’t run (or make the final 40), you’ve won on the Grand National before the race has run!

 An advantage of using the betting exchanges to place your ante post Grand National bets though would be the option to trade, or cash out in the build-up to the race.
-If you’ve backed a horse at say 33/1 and after a few good trial races that horse is now come right down in price to say 20/1 then you’ve a 13 point swing which you could use to lock in a free bet or a certain profit on the race – no matter which horse wins!
+If you’ve backed a horse at say 33/1 and after a few good trial races that horse is now come right down in price to say 20/1 then you’ve got a 13 point swing which you could use to lock in a free bet or a certain profit on the race – no matter which horse wins!